 ING has adopted to comply with "Banking Ethical Principles" dated 1 November 2001 no 1012 published by Banks Association of Turkey.
 Besides these principles, the ethical rules which the employees of ING Group Companies have to comply with are shared with all the employees of ING and its subsidiaries.
 Board of Directors' resolution dated 26 December 2014, numbered 48-5 was granted in regard to the Ethical Principles of ING.

 ING is a signatory of United Nations (UN) Women's Empowerment Principles.
 ING regularly measures the women statistics and develops programs to increase the number of the women employees in the bank.
 In addition, the ING Equals (=ING) platform helped raise awareness of gender equality.
-Having initiated gender equality communication on 8 March International Women's Day, ING carried on with these initiatives on 23 April National Sovereignity and Children's Day, Mother's Day and 29 October Republic Day.
-ING further consolidated its role as spokesperson on this issue in Turkey by becoming the official sponsor of the Turkish Olympic Committee and 8 national women athletes who will be competing for Turkey at Tokyo 2020 Olympic Games which is planned to take place in 2021.
+Having initiated gender equality communication on 8 March International Women's Day, ING carried on with these initiatives on 23 April National Sovereignty and Children's Day, Mother's Day and 29 October Republic Day.
+In addition to these, as the name sponsor of the Women's Basketball Super League, ING has consolidated its spokesperson position in Turkey by combining its support for basketball with its mission of empowering women since 2014.